 When DKT Brazil began in 1991, the total male condom market in Brazil was less than 50 million annually.
 By 2013, it had grown to 450 million condoms with 500 million more condoms supplied by the government.
 The phenomenal growth of the commercial condom market was boosted by DKT’s long-term goal of providing affordable protection from unwanted pregnancies and sexually transmitted diseases to low-income couples.

-By working closely with the Brazilian government, DKT was able to get local governments and the national government to lower taxes on condoms, which in turn lowered prices to the public.
+By working with the Brazilian government, DKT was able to get local governments and the national government to lower taxes on condoms, which in turn lowered prices to the public.
 Read more about how DKT lowered the cost of Brazilian condoms here.
 Today, the commercial condom market is growing and there are many types and varieties available.

-Last year, DKT-Brazil sold 123 million condoms, and provided 1,302,381 CYPs.
+In 2013, DKT Brazil sold 123 million condoms, and provided 1,302,381 couple years of protection.